amirerf/Spatio_temporal_data_analysis_with_Python/README.md

 https://github.com/amirerf/Spatio_temporal_data_analysis_with_Python

 Besides PyNIO and PyNGL, xarray is the other library that I extensively use in conducting spatiotemporal analysis.
-Xarray is an open source python package specifically developed for working with labelled multi-dimensional arrays in python.
+Xarray is an open source python package specifically developed for working with labelled multidimensional arrays.
 Xarray structure is very similar to NumPy and heavily borrows from Pandas with a distinct advantage that it allows the use of labeled arrays in the form of dimensions, coordinates and attributes on top of raw NumPy-like arrays.
 As a result, xarray can seamlessly work with netCDF files and tightly integrate with dask for parallel computing.
 You can find more information about xarray here:

 http://xarray.pydata.org/en/stable/index.html